My HanCinema | Sign up, Why ? Your E-mail Password Auto| Help

 Having premiered earlier this month at the 16th Busan International Film Festival, "Pink" incisively examines the nature of implosive violence and psychosexuality through the squalor of a desolate port town.

-It is destined for hotwire the international film festival circuit and art houses, while the big screen comeback of seasoned actress Seo Kap-sook and acting debut of rocker Kang San-eh may attract niche audiences here.
+It is destined for hotwire the international film festival circuit and art houses, while the big screen comeback of seasoned actress Seo Kab-sook and acting debut of rocker Kang San-eh may attract niche audiences here.

 After taking viewers from an abandoned mining town (in the multiple award-winning "With a Girl of Black Soil") to the Himalayas ("Himalaya, Where the Wind Dwells"), the director presents a pub and its ruinous environs that feel all too real.